ortsevlised/Cucumber-with-Java/README.md

 There's also package called `TestWithoutCucumber` There you will find the same test using Selenium only with TestNG.

-From the IDE select the @Test annotation within the Test class and Run with TestNG, if you don't have the plugin please download it or just change the annotation import to JUnit, delete the description from the annotation and run it with JUnit.
+From the IDE go to the Test class and select the @Test annotation over the `addingItemToCart` method and select 'Run with TestNG', if you don't have the plugin please download it or just change the annotations import to use JUnit.